CommonGarden/Grow-IoT/README.md

 `npm install Grow.js`

 # Usage
 See [Thing.js](https://github.com/CommonGarden/Thing.js) for more information about the Thing api which Grow.js inherits.

-This readme, covers Grow.js specific features.
+This readme, covers Grow.js specific features like setting up event listeners for monitoring evnvironment data, scheduling, and parsing 'Growfiles.'

 ### Targets